 Aquariums offer soothing enjoyment and just the right peaceful pet to keep families entertained.
 While many people choose to start a freshwater aquarium with the standard colorful plastic plants, there are many benefits associated with keeping a planted aquarium filled with live and thriving plants.
 Not only are planted aquariums beautiful to look at, but they can help improve the overall water quality and health of the aquarium's inhabitants.
 Below, let's look at the several benefits of a planted aquarium.

-Benefits of Planted Aquariums
+Planted Freshwater Aquariums

 Along with providing lush, green, and vibrant coloration in your aquarium, adding live plants to create a planted freshwater aquarium can bring about several benefits, including:

 Just as terrestrial plants help to filter the surrounding air, aquatic plants offer similar filtration.
 Aquarium plants significantly deplete excessive, detrimental nutrients from the water and replace them with increased oxygen.
 Live plants can lower the CO2 in the water and help eat up pesky nitrates, nitrites, and phosphates that could degrade your water quality over time.
 Aquatic plants help provide natural filtration through their roots, utilizing fish waste as helpful fertilizer.

 Even though fish live underwater, they rely on oxygen to stay alive, pulled from the water.
 When your water has a higher oxygen concentration, fish are happier and healthier.
 As plants absorb CO2, they off-gas beneficial oxygen.
 Adding aquatic plants to your aquarium gives the water quality a colossal boost, adding plenty of valuable oxygen to the water.

 Fresh Food for Fish